 Flowering and Fragrance

 The flowers are bright red and grow from bottlebrush-like flower spikes at the ends of the branches.

 The flower spikes measure 2″ to 3″ inches in diameter and grow 2″ to 4″ inches long.

-Each spike contains up to 80 flowers.
+Each spike contains up to 80 bristle-like stamens.